FlorescuAndrei/05-hibernate-advanced-mappings/README.md

 Note:
 File to crate database are in sql_scripts folder.

+Building steps: File - New – Java Project.
-The 17 runnable classes from com.andrei.hibernate.advanced are numbered in logical order to construct and run the project.
+  - The 17 runnable classes from com.andrei.hibernate.advanced are numbered in logical order to construct and run the project.

 Config: hibernate.cfg.xml.
 Lib: hibernate lib required; mysql-connector.
+Not a Spring project, not a Maven project

 Database Diagram: